 In the third fiscal quarter of fiscal year 2006, we implemented an employee stock plan in Canada.
 This plan, the UMA Group Ltd Employee Stock Purchase Plan, or UMA ESPP, was adopted as a result of our acquisition of UMA Group in Canada.
-The UMA ESPP is administered by our Board of Directors and up to 14,000,000 shares of our common stock may be granted under the plan to eligible employees in Canada.
-We provide a stock match in the form of common stock at a percentage (currently 18%) equal to the stock match percentage under our Global Stock Incentive Plan on all purchases made under this plan.
-The company stock match will have a three year vesting period, and prior service with UMA will count towards the three year vesting period.
-None of our current directors or executive officers or any other employees eligible to participate in any other AECOM stock purchase plan will be eligible to participate in the UMA ESPP.
+The UMA ESPP is administered by our Board of Directors and up to 7,000,000 shares of our common stock may be granted under the plan to eligible employees in Canada.
+We provide a stock match in the form of common stock at a percentage (currently 18%) equal to the stock match percentage under our Global Stock Incentive Plan on all purchases made eligible to participate in any other AECOM stock purchase plan will be eligible to participate in the UMA ESPP.